WickyNilliams/enquire.js/meteor/README.md

 # TODO

-* Add other tests; however, that is overkill, and the responsibiity of Moment, not of the Meteor integration.
+* Add other tests; however, that is overkill, and the responsibiity of enquire.js tests, not of the Meteor integration.